-Few places can boast nearly 5,000 coastal islands, two internationally-disputed parcels of land and a 31-foot-tall statue of Paul Bunyon...but the state of Maine has them all!
-Known for its imposing pine trees, windswept beaches, myriad lighthouses, and tiny resort towns, Maine enthralls seasonal visitors and hardy year-round locals alike.
+Known for its imposing pine trees, windswept beaches, myriad lighthouses, and tiny resort towns, Maine enthralls seasonal vacation rental visitors and year-round locals alike.
 With more than 230 square miles of coastline and an array of inland hamlets that haven't been overly developed, it's no wonder native sons like Stephen King and Andrew Wyeth never left.
-The "Pine State" exudes an enthralling scent sure to lure visitors to our selection of Maine vacation rentals!
+The "Pine State" exudes an enthralling charm that keeps our vacation rental guests coming back year after year.

 The town of Kennebunkport lies just 30 miles from the New Hampshire border.
 Once a shipbuilding hub, the town is now an upscale resort, thanks to affluent summer residents such as George Bush, Sr. Relax on one of the beautiful beaches or shop for antiques in town.
 Head up the coast to the islands of Casco Bay, known for their artists' communities and wildlife refuges.